dannyhoang249-hub/Gamming-Video-editing/README.md

-# Shorts Factory

-Shorts Factory is an automated video editing pipeline for turning long gaming livestreams, gameplay recordings, podcasts, interviews, and webinars into polished highlight videos.
+this repo is an automated video editing pipeline for turning long gaming livestreams, gameplay recordings, podcasts, interviews, and webinars into polished highlight videos.

 The project is **landscape-first** and outputs `1920×1080` videos by default, making it suitable for: